 - Scramble Font Size: Set the arbitrary font size of scrambles presented

 - Background Image: Specify a path to an image file which will be shown in the background.
-Image can be a .png and include transparency.
-Optionally the Select Image button will present a dialog to find an image using a file browser
+Image can be a .png and include transparency to the standard background.
+Optionally the Select Image button will present a dialog to find an image using a file browser.

 - Theme: Set color scheme of the application to predefined options or set to custom to use defined color scheme